-- Advocate for the appropriation of remaining Cap and Trade funds from FY 16-17 auction revenues and a portion FY 16-17 funds for local level projects. - Support the development and expansion of Cap-and-Trade funding programs specifically targeted at rural communities. - Oppose the use of the California Communities Environmental Health Screening Tool (CalEnviroScreen) to identify "disadvantaged communities" for the purposes of allocating Capand-Trade funds. - The CalEnviroScreen tool is flawed and excludes many rural communities that would be included as "disadvantaged" under other methodologies (such as the one outlined in the Public Resources Code). - Support the allocation of Cap and Trade revenues for the development of forestry sector greenhouse gas reduction projects. - Years of extremely dry conditions are taking a toll on forested lands across the state with rapid tree mortality.
-The County supports State and Federal local assistance, financial resources, regulatory relief and assistance with outreach and coordination efforts to address health and safety risk from dead and dying trees, including areas within the coastal range overseen by the California Coastal Commission. - Support the long-term reauthorization of the State and Federal Payment-in-lieu-of-taxes program, which provides payments to local governments that help, offset losses in property taxes due to non-taxable State and Federal lands within their boundaries. - Support long-term federal reauthorization and full funding for Secure Rural Schools & Community Self-Determination Act (SRS), which provides funding for rural counties and school districts to replace revenue from dwindling forest receipts due to national decline in timber harvesting.
+- Advocate for the appropriation of remaining Cap and Trade funds from auction revenues and a portion of budgeted funds for local level projects. - Support the development and expansion of Cap-and-Trade funding programs specifically targeted at rural communities. - Oppose the use of the California Communities Environmental Health Screening Tool (CalEnviroScreen) to identify "disadvantaged communities" for the purposes of allocating Capand-Trade funds. - The CalEnviroScreen tool is flawed and excludes many rural communities that would be included as "disadvantaged" under other methodologies (such as the one outlined in the Public Resources Code). - Support the allocation of Cap and Trade revenues for the development of forestry sector greenhouse gas reduction projects. - Engage in the formal rulemaking process in the development of the California Department of Resources Recycling and Recovery's (Cal Recycle) proposed regulations implementing Senate Bill 1383 (Lara, 2016) for organic waste diversion from landfills to ensure regulated entities have time to plan and implement any necessary budgetary, contractual, and other program changes. - Years of extremely dry conditions are taking a toll on forested lands across the state with rapid tree mortality.
+The County supports State and Federal local assistance, financial resources, regulatory relief and assistance with outreach and coordination efforts to address health and safety risk from dead and dying trees, including areas within the coastal range overseen by the California Coastal Commission. - Support the long-term reauthorization of the State and Federal Payment-in-lieu-of-taxes program, which provides payments to local governments that help, offset losses in property taxes due to non-taxable State and Federal lands within their boundaries. - Support long-term federal reauthorization and full funding for Secure Rural Schools & Community Self-Determination Act (SRS), which provides funding for rural counties and school districts to replace revenue from dwindling forest receipts due to national decline in timber harvesting. - Oppose the inclusion of any portion of the Pacific Coast in Bureau of Ocean Energy Management's Draft Proposed Five-Year Outer Continental Shelf Oil and Gas Leasing Program because such action threatens the regional clean-coast economy, which relies on healthy ecosystems, fisheries, and the multiple visitor-serving industries that depend on them.